Dean of Students

 •Acting as a liaison with faculty on issues of academic dishonesty, classroom behavior management, and adjudication of grade appeals.

-•Collaborating with a wide variety of stakeholders, including but not limited to: counterparts within the UA system, Housing, General Counsel, Health and Safety, Care Team, Incident Management Team, and Title IX.
+•Collaborate with a wide variety of stakeholders, including but not limited to: counterparts within the UA system, Housing, General Counsel, Health and Safety, Care Team, Incident Management Team, and Title IX/Equity & Compliance.

-•Hire, onboard, support and evaluate a diverse team professional staff providing direct services to UAS students.
-Supervise 7 direct reports, 14 indirect reports and a varying temporary and student staff population, encompassing a dozen functions/services.
+•Hire, onboard, support, and evaluate a diverse team of professional staff providing direct services to UAS students.
+Supervise 9 direct reports, 5 indirect reports, and a varying temporary and student staff population, encompassing a dozen functions/services.
 Create and sustain an ethos of collegiality and collaboration within the team and with key partners to the team.

 •Set standards and direction for inclusive initiatives, programs, and services that contribute to student learning and student success.